 - JSA has featured the modern Starman, a severe schizophrenic with powerful gravity controlling abilities.
 He claims, and it's probably true, that he is from a future Legion of Superheroes, future in terms of the Legion's comic too since he's an adult and the Legion in its comic is composed entirely of teenagers.
 Starman is also a dimensional traveler, who made his original appearance in Kingdom Come by helping Superman try and contain the villains and anti-heroes; apparently he can travel through time and the multiverse through a combination of his powers and a map that's written into his costume.

-- Prior to 1985 Superman could time travel under his own power but would arrive in the past completely invisible, unless traveling to before he was born, but intangible, unable to interact with the past in any way, avoiding the problems with this trope.
-After 1985, he was no longer powerful enough to time travel at all.
+- Prior to 1985 Superman and Supergirl could time travel under his own power but would arrive in the past completely invisible (unless traveling to before he was born) and intangible, unable to interact with the past in any way, avoiding the problems with this trope.
+After 1985, Kryptonians were no longer powerful enough to time travel at all.

 - Calvin and Hobbes: The Series uses the time machine from its inspiration several times, including a whole arc about getting back to the future aptly named "Time Terror".

 - Transformers Prime: Time War has Megatron use a machine created by Shockwave go back into the past.
 Whereupon a small band of Autobots, led by Smokescreen are inadvertently dragged along with him.